Asymptotic independence in higher dimensions and its implications on risk management: Pairwise asymptotic independence

-Pairwise asymptotic independence has been well-known for the bivariate normal distribution, as well as the bivariate Gaussian copula (see \cite{sibuya:1960,ledford:tawn:1996}).
-But not surprisingly it holds as well for $d\geq 2$ as we summarize next; for completeness, the proof is given in \Cref{app:proofmaiGC}.
+denotes the Gaussian copula with correlation matrix $\Sigma$.
+Pairwise asymptotic independence has been well-known for the bivariate normal distribution, as well as the bivariate Gaussian copula if the correlation is less than one \citep{sibuya:1960,ledford:tawn:1996}.
+Hence, we may immediately conclude that for $d\geq 2$, a Gaussian copula $C^{\Sigma}$ exhibits pairwise asymptotic independence if $\Sigma$ is positive definite.

-\begin{proposition} If the dependence structure of a random vector $\bZ\in \R^d$ is given by a Gaussian copula $C^\Sigma$ with positive-definite correlation matrix $\Sigma$, then $\bZ$ exhibits pairwise asymptotic independence. \end{proposition}

 In fact, it is possible to find the exact tail order for the Gaussian survival copula for any $S\subseteq \mathbb{I_d}$ with $|S|\ge 2$, the precise result is given in \Cref{subsec:gaussmai}.

 \end{example}